 If you're not sure which section you should be using, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as your State Health Insurance Assistance Program (Chapter 2, Section 3, of this booklet has the phone numbers for this program).
+You can also get help or information from government organizations such as your SHIP (Chapter 2, Section 3, of this booklet has the phone numbers for this program).

-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal
+Your medical care: How to ask for a coverage SECTION 5 decision or make an appeal

+?
 Have you read Section 4 of this chapter (A guide to "the basics" of coverage decisions and appeals)?
 If not, you may want to read it before you start this section.

-Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care described in Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).
-To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.
+Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care

+This section is about your benefits for medical care and services.
+These benefits are described in Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).
+To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment" or services" every time.
 The term "medical care" includes medical items and services as well as Medicare Part B prescription drugs.
 In some cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.